collerty/game-box/README.md

 Tap “Install”.
 The app will appear in your launcher.

-💡 About GameBox
+💡 About GameHub
-GameBox is a modern, modular Android game launcher and playground built for fun and learning.
+GameHub is a modern, modular Android game launcher and playground built for fun and learning.

 Code is Kotlin-only, no legacy Java or XML layouts.